 Filing in Oregon: Starting an Oregon LLC

-One of the most northernmost states in the U.S., Oregon borders the Atlantic Ocean on the West Coast.
+Oregon is bordered by the Pacific Ocean.
 It is an extremely geographically diverse and beautiful state, and it is home to the largest living organism on the planet!
 The state’s economy is driven by timber, agriculture, energy, tourism and technology.

 For most business owners, the fastest and easiest way to start a business in Oregon is by creating an Oregon LLC.
 A Limited Liability Company (LLC) is a type of business entity that’s ideal for startups and small- to medium-sized businesses.
 You get the advantages and protections of larger Oregon corporations but with much simpler rules and regulations.